yujiri8/rttp/README.md

-***This README contains spoilers.
-The main reason for uploading the repository right now is for better communication between me and my editors.***

-Description of the mod and installation instructions [here](https://yujiri.xyz/works/return_to_the_portrait/).
+Description of the mod, download and installation instructions [here](https://yujiri.xyz/works/return_to_the_portrait/).

-Also, obviously, the license only applies to stuff I made.
+Obviously, the license only applies to stuff I made.
 Other people's assets may not be under the same terms (and original DDLC content is under [these terms](https://teamsalvato.com/ip-guidelines/)), but I've made sure I have permission to use them.

 ---

-The file 'SCRAPS' contains a couple of less important thoughts (that I don't need input on) and bunch of disorganized scraps of dialog that might end up being used.
+The file `SCRAPS` contains a couple of thoughts and disorganized scraps of dialog that didn't make it in.

-# Other, smaller things

-* Should I edit chapter22 so Adam actually tries to wipe Natsuki's memories at the rift, but it doesn't work?
-I feel it's a bit iffy that he just offhandly reveals that memory wipe doesn't work on prepared characters without the player seeing it fail.

-# Images

-* Logo?
-I'm still using the DDMC logo.
-It would be great if I had a logo of the Portrait of Markov book with the eye symbol on it.
-Maybe I could draw it.

-Also, if you notice any assets I'm currently using that aren't in credits, let me know.

 # Accepted plotholes